1 What is Aerospace Engineering?

 Supersonic Aircraft

 Government research labs and the aerospace industry have continued to push for developing new generations of supersonic transport (SST) aircraft.
 NASA’s latest program calls for the design and flight testing of a new X-plane to support the development of future generations of SST.
 However, one main problem is the formation of “sonic booms” from aircraft flying supersonically, leading to a loud “boom-boom” sound.
-This startling type of noise is of sufficient intensity that the flight of supersonic aircraft over land is currently prohibited.
+This startling type of noise is so intense that regulatory aviation authorities currently prohibit the flight of supersonic aircraft over land.
 That may change when engineers learn how to mitigate the sonic boom problem, for which significant inroads have already been achieved.
 Another problem is the kinetic heating of the airframe at supersonic speeds, which needs special considerations in the airframe design and the type of materials being used for its construction.

 Air-breathing Propulsion